amirhossein3089/django_backend/README.md

 # django_backend

-This is a django progect
+This is a django project

 ## TODO